Share this

 A more advanced version of the device has been released.
 The San Diego-based company has partnered with Apple to connect the Apple Watch with its CGM sensor.
 DexCom’s upgraded device was released in early 2020.

-The in-demand robotics’ high price has been the biggest hindrance faced by health organizations.
+The high price of in-demand robotics has been the biggest hindrance faced by health organizations.
 Several companies are developing more affordable surgical robotics systems.
-Riverfield™, a Japanese startup, intends to launch a low-priced surgical robot in 2020.
-The company has received funding from Toray Engineering to increase its capital base and help develop a user-friendly device.
+Riverfield™, a Japanese startup, launched a low-priced surgical robot in 2020.
 However, Intuitive Surgical, Stryker Inc., and Medtronic continue to lead in the surgical robotics market.

 4. AI-backed Computer Vision